 Continuous career services are available to all eligible graduates.
-Graduates who require additional assistance after their initial employment can contact the Institution to provide updated resume information and are encouraged to use the resources available in the Career Services Department.
+Graduates who require additional assistance after their initial employment can contact the Institution to provide updated resume information and are encouraged to use the resources available at Blake Austin College.

 Part-time Jobs